secustor/backstage-plugins/plugins/renovate-backend/README.md

     type: docker

   config:
-    # unset this value if you want to opt out of the cache injection
+    # set this value to null if you want to opt out of the cache injection
     redisUrl:
 ```